All Episodes

 Where are the parents?

-Anyway, that's uh what happened.
+Anyway, that's what happened.

-Gloria Steinem is 70 some odd.
+Gloria Steinem is 70-some-odd.

-During the fourth hour, she didn't even rate prime time on the Today Show anymore.
+She didn't even rate prime time on the Today Show anymore.

-Co-host, Hoda Cutby.
+Co-host Hoda Cutby.

 Am I reading that?

-That's her name.
+That's her name?

 Okay.

-So Hoda Cutby spoke with the Feminazi and Ms. Magazine creator Gloria Steinem, and they're having a discussion about the 40th anniversary of the publication of Ms. Magazine.
+They're having a discussion about the 40th anniversary of the publication of Ms. Magazine.

 It's not the 40th anniversary of it being around because it's not still around.